Grants provide the freedom to explore one's ideas

 – Jan Bell

-Establishing a grant has been a goal since I was diagnosed with cancer in 2017.
-I view it as a means to help other photographers, just as the Michael Reichman grant benefited me.
-Several photographs that were captured at Lake Superior Provincial Park formed the basis for my submission to the Reichman grant, so it seems fitting that this grant will offer the recipient the opportunity to photograph in the same beautiful location.
+The establishment of this grant has been an ongoing goal since my cancer diagnosis in 2017.
+I see it as a way to support fellow photographers, much as a $5,000 Michael Reichman Grant supported me.
+While my grant is a more modest offering, it reflects my desire to provide an opportunity for photographers to experience the same inspiring landscape that helped shape my own work.
+Several photographs taken at Lake Superior Provincial Park formed the core of my submission to the Reichman grant, and it seems only fitting that this grant allows its recipient the chance to photograph in that same extraordinary location.

 Sections